 Although the numbers for most hospitals have increased the primary reason is that more people are using Emergency Departments and EMS than ever before.
-In 2014 the countywide hospital never event rate was 0.7 TOC never events per 100 transports and in 2015 that rate increased to 0.9 TOC never events per 100 transports.
 During this period the Contra Costa EMS System experienced a major hospital closure, East County fire station closures while hospitals saw steady increases in the number of walk in Emergency Departments patients during 2015.